nordstroem/LWJGL-Mesh-rendering/README.md

 # LWJGL-Mesh-rendering
 A simple mesh-batch renderer using LWJGL 3.

+Includes a simple OBJ-Loader.
 Requires the LWJGL jars and natives.